 By approving a proposal, the committee acknowledges that if the work proceeds as agreed upon and you write it up adequately, it will form the basis of an acceptable dissertation.
-Thus, the department expects that all members of the committee will be present for the proposal defense.
+Thus, the department expects that all members of the committee to respond to Progress Reports within two weeks of when students submit them and to be present for the proposal defense.
 If it is not possible for all members to be present, participation by Zoom for one or two committee members is acceptable.
 You may make requests for exceptions to this policy by writing to the DGS.

-> At or immediately after the Proposal Meeting, you must follow these steps:
+At or immediately after the Proposal Meeting, you must follow these steps: